-It is easy to imagine a future of ever more prosperity and freedom, suggests activist Rupert Read, when looking back on what human beings have achieved.
+It is easy to imagine the prospect of ever more prosperity and freedom, suggests activist Rupert Read, when looking back on what human beings have achieved.
 This is the comforting story that is re-told globally on a daily basis.
 Yet the presence of climate change exposes this imagined future to be a profound illusion.
 Our storybook is out of date and unrealistic.
 Thus we return to the need for deep adaptation.
-And yet the prognosis is less to do with constructing our way out of it, as proposed by Heatherwick, but rather through asking more profound questions about what makes a good life for all beings?
+And yet the prognosis is less to do with constructing our way out of it, but rather through asking more profound questions about what makes a good life for all beings?

 Futurity is the quality or condition of being in or of the future; in other words a fictive universe.
-This points towards new forms of designing and writing that are explicitly fictional can be employed as a narrative, parable or fantasy, taking on both allegorical and projective forms in order to scope out possible futures.
+This points towards new forms of designing and writing that are explicitly fictional and can be employed as a narrative, parable or fantasy, taking on both allegorical and projective forms in order to scope out possible futures.
 As in architecture, the written word (re)constructs places, people and their interactions.
 While some genres seek realism, the role of science fiction, and now climate fiction, is to fire the imagination with ‘what if’s’.
 In Ministry for the Future, Kim Stanley Robinson describes a near future where the climate has catastrophically tipped into chaos.
-He invents a new civic and economic force for good, which is credible, as well as a plot that imagines architectures for global change.
+He invents a new civic and economic force for good, which is credible, as well as a plot that imagines architecture for global change.
 It serves us well to pay attention to these imagined radical futures; after all every design project is a yet-to-be-realised version of tomorrow.

 Regenerative Design

 Science is clear that the only way to stabilise the run-away climatic system is to cease producing CO2.
 Yet in 2022 fossil-fuel subsidies surged to a record $7 trillion globally.
 This means we have to redesign the way we produce power, the way we grow food and the way we accommodate ourselves.
-Notwithstanding the immediacy of these intersecting problems, even if technology could contribute to decarbonisation, it will not have fixed the root cause: an addition to consumerism and technology.
-The idea of burying nuclear waste or CO2 though carbon capture merely creates new toxic sacrifice zones and kicks the can down the road.
+Notwithstanding the immediacy of these intersecting problems, even if technology could contribute to decarbonisation, it will not have fixed the root cause: an addiction to consumerism and technology.
+The idea of burying nuclear waste or CO2 through carbon capture merely creates new toxic sacrifice zones and kicks the can down the road.
 We have to ration our use of finite resources and innovate circular systems that keep us within the safe zone of the Kate Raworth doughnut diagram.

-If any proof were needed that the petrochemical and fossil fuel industry still weald political power, the 2023 Cop28 meeting was held in Dubai and chaired by ‘oil man’ Sultan al-Jaber.
-While the resulting agreement spoke of transitioning away from fossil fuels in energy systems, the consensus among climate activists and scientists was that the language is weak and easily sidestepped.
-The very next day al-Jaber returned to his day job with Adnoc announcing his company will continue to act as a responsible, reliable supplier of low-carbon energy, arguing that the world will need the lowest-carbon barrels at the lowest cost.
-In theory the idea of moving away from fossil fuels is understood as necessary, in practice it is stalled using the tired argument that the market will decide.
+If any proof were needed that the petrochemical and fossil fuel industry still wealds political power, the 2023 COP28 meeting was held in Dubai and chaired by ‘oil man’ Sultan al-Jaber.
+While the resulting agreement spoke of transitioning away from fossil fuels in energy systems, the consensus among climate activists and scientists was that the language was weak and easily sidestepped.
+The very next day al-Jaber returned to his day job with ADNOC, announcing that his company would continue to act as a responsible, reliable supplier of low-carbon energy, arguing that the world will need the lowest-carbon barrels at the lowest cost.
+In theory, the idea of moving away from fossil fuels is understood as necessary, in practice it is stalled using the tired argument that the market will decide.
 It is the same in architecture.
-In theory the construction industry knows it has to change, but in practice the market dictates business as normal under the guise of best-value.
+In theory, the construction industry knows it has to change, but in practice the market dictates business-as-usual under the guise of best-value.
 The culture of extraction to extinction will have to transition to a visionary one that is restorative, just and ecologically stable.